Change in Conjugal Status – Family Allowance

 The parent who is currently receiving Family Allowance payments must use the online service to inform us of any change in conjugal status.

-for at least 90 days for your separation to be recognized.
 Wait until the end of the period before declaring your new conjugal status.
 You will receive Family Allowance for the entire period starting from the month following the month of your separation.

 Example